modusintegration/fintech-devcon-demo-react-vite/README.md

 Note these are the full api specs and our demo supports `/accounts` and `/persons`

 ## Auth
-For Auth we are using PortX IAM which using Keycloak.
+For Auth we are using Keycloak.
 There are 2 roles configured for this demo `admin` and `operator`.
 Internally we used `admin`, which is used for creating persons and accounts.
 Everyone will have access to `operator`, the credentials have been hardcoded in this demo UI, and you can also find the credentials in the postman collection.